rxt1077/resume/README.md

 # Summary

-Developer, IT professional, open-source contributor, high school teacher, university instructor, and technology facilitator with experience in many aspects of technology including research and development in semiconductor manufacturing, managing IT infrastructure, and training teachers on effective technology use in the classroom.
+Developer, IT professional, open-source contributor, high school teacher, university instructor, and technology facilitator with experience in many aspects of technology including research and development in semiconductor manufacturing, managing IT infrastructure, radio networking, and training teachers on effective technology use in the classroom.
+I am passionate about open source software and open educational resources and have developed a cybersecurity textbook that is currently used at multiple institutions.

 # Work Experience